MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview-deployment-validation.md

 ms.date: 10/01/2023
 ---

-# Overview of deployment validation
+# Overview of deployment validation in the Microsoft 365 Apps admin center

 Microsoft is dedicated to providing admins with tools that streamline processes and reduce risks.
 To that end, we're introducing deployment validation, an innovative feature now included within cloud update in the Microsoft 365 Apps admin center.
 This feature offers a holistic approach to verifying the stability and efficiency of updates on a subset group of devices before a full-scale rollout.
 By allowing for a way to validate with confidence, we aim to make it easier to switch to Monthly Enterprise Channel.